TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

     *   eBay Payments _Speed through checkout on eBay_
     *   Shopping and More _Deals, gift cards and donations_
 *   Business
-    *   All Business Solutions _Merchant services, invoicing and products_
+    *   All Business Solutions _Merchant services, invoicing, and more_
+    *   Get Paid in Person _Mobile card readers and POS Solutions_
+    *   Get Paid on Your Website _Accept credit &. debit cards and PayPal_
     *   Borrow for Your Business _Affordable business loans_
-    *   Credit Card Processing _Accept debit and credit cards_
-    *   Mobile Card Reader _Use with your phone or tablet on the go_
-    *   Add PayPal to Your Checkout _Add the button and accept cards online_
+    *   Add PayPal to Your Checkout _Access customers who prefer PayPal_
-    *   Point of Sale Solutions _Get paid in your store_
+    *   Offer Credit to Your Customers _Promote financing to help increase sales_
 *   Send

 *   Request